 Adjust Page Margins in Word 2010

-Below, I have shown top, left and right margins, if you will type complete page, word will leave 1 inch bottom margin as well.
+In the screenshot given below, I have shown top, left and right margins, if you will type the complete page, word will leave 1-inch bottom margin as well.

-Following are the simple steps which will be used to set margins for an opened document.
+The following steps will help you understand how to set margins for an open document.

-Step (1): Open the document whose margins you want to set.
-If you want the margins to apply only to a selected part of a document, select that part now.
+Step 1 − Open the document the margins of which need to be set.
+If you want the margins to be applied only to a selected part of a document, select that particular part.

-Step (2): Click the Page Layout tab, and click Margins button in the Page Setup group.
-This will display a list of options to be selected but you have to click Custom Margins option available at the bottom.
+Step 2 − Click the Page Layout tab, and click the Margins button in the Page Setup group.
+This will display a list of options to be selected but you have to click the Custom Margins option available at the bottom.

 You can also select any of the predefined margins from the list, but using custom margins option you will have more control on all the settings.

-Step (3): You will have to display a Page Dialog Box as shown below where you can set top, left, right and bottom margins under the Margins tab.
-Select Apply to: option to apply the margin on selected text or complete document.
+Step 3 − You will have to display a Page Dialog Box as shown below where you can set top, left, right and bottom margins under the Margins Tab.
+Select the Apply to: option to apply the margin on selected text or complete document.

-Step (4): If you are going to bind the document and want to add an extra amount of space on one edge for the binding, enter that amount in the Gutter text box, and select the side the gutter is on with the Gutter Position drop-down list.
-After setting all the desired values for all the margins, click OK button to apply the margins.
+Step 4 − If you are going to bind the document and want to add an extra amount of space on one edge for the binding, enter that amount in the Gutter text box, and select the side the gutter is on with the Gutter Position drop-down list.
+After setting all the desired values for all the margins, click the OK button to apply the margins.